 What is a survey?

 Surveys are a research tool developed to collect information about specific topics from a representative sample.2 Surveys can be conducted through paper/pencil questionnaires, online forms, or by an interview.

-The Rise Above Colorado Youth Survey (RACYS) is a 51-question survey that addresses behavioral health, which is defined as social, emotional and mental health and substance misuse.
+The Rise Above Colorado Youth Survey (RAC Youth Survey) addresses behavioral health, which is defined as social, emotional and mental health and substance misuse.
 The survey also examines risk and protective factors for behavioral health.
 Risk and protective factors are individual, familial or community characteristics that research has shown contribute to either positive or negative health outcomes.3